harrietclaing/DataSciencePractical2022/README.md

----
-output:
-  md_document:
-    variant: html_document
----

 # Data Science Practical 2022

 ## Setting up the Question folders

 I set up each question in Texevier and put each question's related data within its separate folder.
+I followed the prescribed file folder structure.

 ```{r}